noahlandis/WizardSupplyCo/docs/DesignDoc.md

 This section describes the features of the application.
 ​
 1)There should be simple authentication system for both the admin and the users.

-2)Users should be able to create and account and login/logout from the website.
+2)Users should be able to create an account and login/logout from the website.

 3)Users should be able to see a list of products in the webiste and also be able to search for the products they need.

-4)Users should have full control of the items in cart and their quantities.
+4)Users should have full control of the items in their cart and their quantities.

-5)All the data of the users should be saved to the inventory so that users can view what's in their cart when they login next time.
+5)A user's data should be saved to the inventory so that the contents of their cart persists across multiple login sessions

 ### Definition of MVP
 ​